Schlipak/comanche/README.md

 Comanche was made just for fun, and is **NOT** production-ready.
 You've been warned!

-Comanche as of today isn't built as a Gem, which means the installation process isn't automatic.
-This will become available in future versions.
+This version of Comanche isn't built to work as a Gem, and won't generally be maintained, as its purpose was to be as simple as possible.
+Check out the [dynamic](https://github.com/Schlipak/comanche/tree/dynamic) branch for a Gem-compatible and updated version.

 ### Usage